zw199502/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a PhD candidate in robotics at the Department of Robotics, Graduate School of Engineering, Tohoku University, Japan.
-My research interests include deep reinforcement learning, design and control for snake robots, motion control and planning for legged robots and robotic arms, autonomous navigation in static and dynamic environments.
+My research interests include deep reinforcement learning, design and control for snake robots, motion control and planning for legged robots and robotic arms, autonomous navigation in static and dynamic environments.[CV](uploads/CV_WEI_ZHU.pdf)